a-mcf/a-mcf.github.io/_posts/2016-09-24-level-up-lab-up-pt2.md

 Once the machine boots back up, test a page load to confirm that everything is working again.

 One of the more amazing things about this, is that in order to share your environment with someone else, all you need to do is share the contents of your project folder (minus the .vagrant folder) and they can recreate the entire environment by just running `vagrant up`.
+In this case, that's only two files, and the script that we wrote could easily be consolidated into the `Vagrantfile` so that we only had one file to share!

-This really only scratches the surface, as you can perform some complex builds once you get into using the more advanced provisioners.
+This really only scratches the surface, as you can perform very complex builds once you get into using the more advanced provisioners.
 You can even do [multi-machine](https://www.vagrantup.com/docs/multi-machine/) Vagrant projects!
 Another interesting option is to include a `Vagrantfile` with your existing projects.
 It's just a single text file, but gives you a way to bundle an entire development environment with your work.

+## Examples
-At work, we use DNN.
+At work, we use [DNN](http://www.dnnsoftware.com/) as our Web content management system.
 I got tired of spending two hours building lab environments every time I wanted to tinker in a safe place, so I built an environment using Vagrant.
 One of the nice benefits was it gave me an opportunity to brush up on my PowerShell DSC, as it had been a while since I'd used it.
 You can find the project [here](https://github.com/a-mcf/DnnLab).
+Now I can easily spin up _fresh_ test machines whenever I want.

+This blog is hosted on [Github Pages](https://pages.github.com/), and uses a [Jekyll](https://jekyllrb.com/) template called [Beautiful Jekyll](http://deanattali.com/beautiful-jekyll/).
+The template came with a `Vagrantfile` that spins up a Debian image, installs all Ruby  perquisites, and spins up the web server.
+This allows me to test changes locally, and I don't have to go through the trouble of mucking up my laptop's Ruby environment with all of the dependencies required to get Jekyll going.

 Share any interesting uses you've put Vagrant to in the comments!